The CFC Guide to Food Aid Resources

 BYOC – bring your own (reusable) container, in the interest of eco-friendliness and sustainability.

-Monday-Friday between 12:30pm – 1:30pm.
+Lunch is served Monday-Friday during the fall and winter semesters between 12:30pm – 1:30pm.

 Located on the 2nd floor of the SC (Student Center, next to the Library) on the Concordia Loyola Campus.